Monitoring and Alerts Configuration

 You can add group by

-clauses to customize the default errors grouping and create a separate alert/notification, for example, group by _group_id, service_name, cloud_region
+clauses to customize the default error grouping and create separate alerts/notifications, for example, group by _group_id, service_name, cloud_region

 .